andjnewman/UK-INSPIRE-GUIDANCE/publishwhat/what-is-inspire.md

 INSPIRE complements the government's transparency and open data policies.
 Contributing directly to improvements in the way that data are published, and making it easier for users across the public, private and third sector to find data, and reuse it.

-# INSPIRE Deadlines
+## INSPIRE Deadlines

-INSPIRE imposes challenging deadlines, by December 2013 any data in scope of INSPIRE should have been published in-line with certain technical standards.
-Between 2012 and 2020, data must be transformed to comply with a standard set of data models to make data interoperable across Europe.
+INSPIRE imposes challenging deadlines, by December 2013 any data in scope of INSPIRE should have been published in-line with mandated technical standards.
+Between 2012 and 2020, a standard set of data models must be applied to data to make it interoperable across Europe.

-## New and Extensively Restructured Data
+### New and Extensively Restructured Data

 INSPIRE demands that any new or extensively restructured data be made compliant sooner than existing data.
 INSPIRE should be considered when specifying new data and this data should be published as soon as is practical.

-##INSPIRE Timeline
+### INSPIRE Timeline

 The full INSPIRE timeline is setout below:

 Date | Milestone | Notes
 ---- | --------- | ------
-December 2010 | Compliant discovery metadata created (and available) for INSPIRE Annex I & II datasets | x May 2011 | View services established for INSPIRE Annex I & II datasets (start of initial operating capability). | Not required to meet INSPIRE quality of service criteria.
+December 2010 | Compliant discovery metadata created (and available) for INSPIRE Annex I & II datasets | May 2011 | View services established for INSPIRE Annex I & II datasets (start of initial operating capability). | Not required to meet INSPIRE quality of service criteria.
 November 2011 | Full view services established for INSPIRE Annex I & II datasets (end of initial operating capability). | Required to meet INSPIRE quality of service criteria.
-June 2012 | Download and coordinate transformation services established (start of initial operating capability). | x December 2012 | Full download & coordinate transformation services capability (end of initial operating capability). | Required to meet INSPIRE quality of service criteria.
+June 2012 | Download and coordinate transformation services established (start of initial operating capability). | December 2012 | Full download & coordinate transformation services capability (end of initial operating capability). | Required to meet INSPIRE quality of service criteria.
-December 2013 | Full discovery metadata, view and download services made available for INSPIRE Annex III datasets | x December 2012 | Newly collected and extensively restructured INSPIRE Annex I compliant data available | x October 2015 | Newly collected and extensively restructured INSPIRE Annex II and III compliant data available. | x June 2017 | INSPIRE Annex I compliant data available | x October 2020 | INSPIRE Annex II and III compliant data available | x
+December 2013 | Full discovery metadata, view and download services made available for INSPIRE Annex III datasets | December 2012 | Newly collected and extensively restructured INSPIRE Annex I compliant data available | October 2015 | Newly collected and extensively restructured INSPIRE Annex II and III compliant data available. | June 2017 | INSPIRE Annex I compliant data available | October 2020 | INSPIRE Annex II and III compliant data available |

-# INSPIRE Legislation
+## INSPIRE Legislation

-##European Legislation
+### European Legislation

 The Directive 2007/2/EC of the European Parliament and of the Council of 14 March 2007 establishing an Infrastructure for Spatial Information in the European Community (INSPIRE) was published in the official journal on the 25th April 2007.
 The INSPIRE Directive entered into force on the 15th May 2007.